openebs/lvm-localpv/design/monitoring/capacity_monitor.md

 ### User Stories

-As a platform SRE, I should be able to efficiently manage the provisioning of LVM LocalPV on my cluster nodes.
+As a platform SRE, I should be able to efficiently manage the capacity-based provisioning of LVM LocalPV volumes on my cluster nodes.

-### Concepts
+### LVM Concepts

+LVM (Logical Volume Management) is a system for managing Logical Volumes and file-systems, in a manner more advanced and flexible than the traditional disk-partitioning method.
+Benefits of using LVM:
+- Resizing volumes on the fly
+- Moving volumes on the fly
+- Unlimited volumes
+- Snapshots and data protection

+Following are the basic concepts (components) that LVM manages:
+- Physical Volumes
+- Volume Groups
+- Logical Volumes

 ### Implementation Details